Adjectives: Degree Complements

 When we make a comparison we need to know what we are comparing.
 Often this is easy:

-• Some languages seem harder than others.
+• Some languagessubject seem hardercomparative adjective than otherspronoun (head of the prepositional phrase).
 (Sorace 2023)

 In one short sentence we know that the comparison is between "some languages" and "others" (other languages) in terms of how hard they are to learn or understand.
 The comparison is made explicit by the use of the preposition "than".
 But in writing, especially academic writing, the comparison may not be so clear, especially if the sentence is taken out of context.